LAST UPDATED – 10/17/22 – Great Ocean Road Guide

 At a Glance

 Before you start making any travel plans, you will want to make sure to take care of all of the passport, VISA, and immunization requirements for your trip.
 In addition, you will want to make sure you have a clear understanding of what language they speak in Australia and what currency they use so that you can plan any translation needs you might have for your trip and exchange currency before your trip if necessary.
-I have included some of this key information below for you to review as you start to make your travel plans.
+I have included some of this key information in my Great Ocean Road guide below for you to review as you start to make your travel plans.

 |Passport requirements exist.
 See below for details.|